zkc3783/dream-share-discover/DAILY.md

 # Daily

-This is our page to share our daily lives^^ a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a
+This is our page to share our daily lives^^

 ## 20240305 Congrats on our teammate - Steven's birthday!!